deep041/deep041/README.md

 - 👋 Hi, I’m @deep041
 - 👀 I’m interested in making new projects
+- I have 4 years of experience in Angular
 - 🌱 I’m currently learning Node and Flutter
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me : patel.deep041@gmail.com